-Description of a drum and an account of a Sámi drum ritual in Historia Norwegie (c.
+Description of a Sámi drum and an account of a drum ritual in Ystoria Norwagensium or Historia Norwegie (c.
 1190)

 The work has since its early modern editions been known under the non-standard Latin title Historia Norwegie, sometimes normalised to H. Norvegiae or H. Norvegiæ, with other possible variations.
-The manuscript itself has no title, but does indeed use w in Norse place-names and personal names, and e for Classical Latin ae.
+The manuscript itself does indeed use w in Norse place-names and personal names, and e for Classical Latin ae.
 The former is more frequently seen as u, in modern editions often normalised as v.
 The consistent distinction may indicate an original using (‘vend’), the Old Norse derivative of Old English ƿ (‘wynn’).
 The use of e for ae is not unheard of, although both the ligature æ and the diacritically marked ę is more common.
 It might be that the surviving copy misread the latter sign in its source.
-However, if the title were to be derived from the orthography of the text, Ystoria Norwagensium would be a more well-founded choice.
+The single occurence of a title for the work is cut short by the loss of a corner of the page, leaving only Ystoria N[...].
+Using this and expanding to Norwagensium (of the Norwegians) rather than Norwegie (of Norway) is a more well-founded choice.

 Latin edition by Lars Boje Mortensen (2003) English translation by Peter Fischer (2003)